NFL Honors: Who votes for the Associated Press NFL awards, how to watch and more

 Who votes on the awards?

-A nationwide panel of 50 media members who regularly cover the league completed voting before the playoffs began.
-Voters this season included three-time MVP Tom Brady, Rich Gannon, who also was an MVP, Hall of Fame coach Tony Dungy and ESPN analyst Mina Kimes.
+A nationwide panel of 49 media members who regularly cover the league completed voting before the playoffs began.
+Voters this season included three-time MVP Tom Brady, Rich Gannon, who also was an MVP, and ESPN analyst Mina Kimes.

 Voters select a top five for each award.
 A first-place vote is worth 10 points, second place is 5 followed by 3, 2 and 1.
 The weighted point system began in 2022.